-And here’s a fun fact, did you know that Rhubarb, although eaten as a fruit, is actually a vegetable?
+And here’s a fun fact for you.
+Did you know that Rhubarb, although eaten as a fruit, is actually a vegetable?
 Mind. blown.

-Rhubarb contains plenty of fibre making it a good friend of your digestion; as well as containing plenty of vitamin K and calcium for healthy bone growth, vitamins C and A to promote healthy skin, mucous membranes and vision, as well as antioxidant support.
+Rhubarb contains plenty of fibre making it a good friend of your digestion.
+Additionally, it contains plenty of vitamin K and calcium for healthy bone growth.
+Furthermore, it boasts vitamins C and A to promote healthy skin, mucous membranes and vision, as well as antioxidant support.

 Warning!
-Only the stems are eaten of the Rhubarb plant as the leaves contain toxic oxalic acid making them inedible for human consumption.
+Only the stems are eaten of the Rhubarb plant as the leaves contain toxic oxalic acid.
+This makes them inedible for human consumption.

-Try out Rosanna Purcell’s Rhubarb Crumble Tart here http://naturalbornfeeder.com/rhubarb-crumble-tart/ for a true dessert success; plus the rhubarb filling is amazing as a porridge topping – double win win!
+- Rosanna Purcell’s Rhubarb Crumble Tart (plus the rhubarb filling is amazing as a porridge topping!)

 Ah Broccoli, the ole brassica that has been repulsing children since the beginning of time!